sigcyc/ml_experiments/docs/setup_initial.md

 2. click `Console` on the top right corner
 3. Search `Compute Engine` in the search bar
 4. Click `CREATE INSTANCE` below the Compute Engine
+    1. Decide the regions and zones.
+Pick the region with the gpu support.
-    1. Boot disk to pick os
+    2. Boot disk to pick os
-    2. Enable http, https connection
+    3. Enable http, https connection
 5. After login onto the instance, run `sudo apt-get update`

 ## Connecting to the instance from terminal